 In general, professional associations advocate for professional interests and advancement of the nursing profession and its members.
 Nurses in British Columbia are represented by the Nurses and Nurse Practitioners of British Columbia.
 Below is a list of the major nursing professional associations in this province.

-Colleges are regulatory organizations whose responsibility is to keep the public safe by making sure nursing practice in British Columbia is safe, competent, and ethical.
-They do so by establishing, monitoring, and enforcing standards.
-There are three regulatory colleges for the nursing profession in British Columbia.
+Colleges are regulatory organizations whose responsibility is to keep the public safe by making sure the relevant health practice in British Columbia is safe, competent, and ethical.
+In British Columbia, the BC College of Nurses and Midwives (BCCNM) establishes, monitors, and enforces standards for nursing and midwifery.
 Regulatory colleges are independent from UBC School of Nursing.
-If you have a question about how to become registered to practice nursing in British Columbia, contact the BC College of Nursing Professionals.
+If you have a question about how to become registered to practice nursing in British Columbia, contact the BCCNM.

-No matter how long you have practiced nursing or where, you must be registered with the BC College of Nursing Professionals in order to practice as a registered nurse, or nurse practitioner in British Columbia.
+No matter how long you have practiced nursing or where, you must be registered with the BCCNM in order to practice as a nurse or midwife in British Columbia.

 The Canadian Association of Schools of Nursing